Building a Velomobile

 It was with much surprise that I learned that Gardner Martin of Easy Racers passed away in late 2004.
 Gardner has been called the "Godfather of the Recumbent" and did more to advance the cause of human powered vehicles than I could ever hope to.
 Many people are familiar with his tried and true Toureasy long wheel base design.

 I am honored to write that back in 2000, My Wife and I spent a few hours with Gardner at the Easy Racer shop in Freedom California while on our honeymoon.
 Based on the plans that Gardner had earlier made available to the public and on the websites below, I built several TourEasy clones.
-Prior to acquiring my Alleweder, the my homebuilt Toureasy clone was the main bike that I rode.
+Prior to acquiring my Alleweder, I mainly rode my homebuilt Toureasy Clone.

 A.D.
 Carson of Glendale WI has a very helpful website that describes how to build variations on the Toureasy Theme.
 You can view it at: http://www.recycledrecumbent.com/.